-These two words sound exactly the same but have different meanings Read on »
+Here are two more words that sound exactly the same but have different meanings.
+Read on »

 Personal blog of EnglishClub founder Josef Essberger - see Menu

 “Some seek knowledge for the sake of knowledge – and that is curiosity.
 Some seek knowledge that they may be known to have knowledge – and that is vanity.
 Some seek knowledge that they may give to others their knowledge – and that is charity.”

 Saint Bernard of Clairveaux was a French abbot of the 12th century.